robert-osborne/django-kevin/README.md

 Notes Before Upgrading to Django 1.8
 ====================================
-- Security enhancements have been integrated from `django-secure`, do they work together?
 - `UUIDField` data type has been added naturally, how does it migrate from the same `UUIDField` from `django_extensions`?

 Creating Your Project